darrenjkt/MS3D/docs/GETTING_STARTED.md

 ```
 We train MS3D with lidar data at 5Hz (except nuScenes).
 For 1-frame detections, we get predictions at 5Hz but for 16-frame detections we get predictions at 1.67Hz.
 For pseudo-label generation, we interpolate 16-frame detections to 5Hz.

 Every dataset has different key frame rates.
-To downsample the frame rate for the above, we set `DATA_CONFIG_TAR.SAMPLED_INTERVAL.test` at different interval.
+To downsample the frame rate for the above, we set `DATA_CONFIG_TAR.SAMPLED_INTERVAL.test` at different intervals.
 1. Waymo (10Hz): 1-frame (skip 2), 16-frame (skip 6)
 2. nuScenes (2Hz): no downsampling, both at 2Hz, and we train at 2 Hz
 3. Lyft (5Hz): 1-frame (skip 0), 16-frame (skip 3)

-We provide a script for each target domain which you can reference for how we generated detections for our experiments for 1-frame (e.g. [waymo script](../tools/cfgs/target-waymo/generate_dets_1f.sh)) and 16-frame (e.g. [waymo script](../tools/cfgs/target-waymo/generate_dets_16f.sh)).
+We provide a script for each target domain which you can reference for how we generated detections for our experiments for 1-frame (e.g. [waymo script](../tools/cfgs/target-waymo/raw_dets/generate_dets_1f.sh)) and 16-frame (e.g. [waymo script](../tools/cfgs/target-waymo/raw_dets/generate_dets_16f.sh)).
 Our reference script assumes the file structure:
 ```bash
 MS3D
 ├── tools